Wellness

 What To Know About Email Apnea

-When you’re trying to calm down — especially while responding to particularly demanding emails — you may breathe out to release jitters from your body but then might sit there at the bottom of the breath without properly inhaling.
+When you’re trying to calm down — especially while responding to particularly demanding emails — you may breathe out to release jitters from your body, and then you might sit there at the bottom of the breath without properly inhaling again.
 “A really long exhale, to the point where you reach apnea, might result from a person who is either trying to calm down restlessness or who is stuck [in a freeze state],” she says.

-It might not sound like a big deal to breathe a little shallower while you respond to messages, but improper breathing can impact your stress levels as your body remains tense, leading to stress-related health issues in the long run.
+It might not sound like a big deal to breathe a little shallower while you respond to messages, but improper breathing can impact your stress levels as your body remains tense, and that can lead to stress-related health issues that impact your well-being.

 It also does more harm than good when it comes to focusing.
 “Shallow breathing does not release enough carbon dioxide from the body,” says Gibson.
 “If your breaths are so shallow that you’re hyperventilating, this carbon dioxide can build up and make you dizzy and confused, and that’s definitely not optimal when you’re reading emails that are important.”